 2005 — Salt Lake Valley

-Unlike the two first competitions, which focused on a single site, this year’s competition involved selecting one of two sites; both are owned partly by Kennecott Land and are located at the northern end of the company’s holdings in Salt Lake Valley.
-The students were allowed to choose between a 2,208-acre portion of Magna Township in Salt Lake County, and an undeveloped site, known as the Northwest Planning Area, which comprises 2,002 acres and is in the jurisdiction of Salt Lake City.
+Unlike the first two competitions, which focused on a single site, this year’s competition involved selecting one of two sites; both are owned partly by Kennecott Land and are located at the northern end of the company’s holdings in Salt Lake Valley.
+The students were allowed to choose between a 2,208-acre portion of Magna Township in Salt Lake County, and an undeveloped site known as the Northwest Planning Area, which comprises 2,002 acres and is in the jurisdiction of Salt Lake City.
 Students were asked to offer master plans that show innovation in smart growth in suburban locations.

 2005 Winner and Finalist Entries